 The history of soap can be traced back to ancient Babylonia.
 Soap was discovered by Archeologists in the lining of clay cylinders dating back to around 2,800 BC.
-Its properties consisted namely of animal fats mixed with wood ash.
-When dissolved into water the abilities of this crude soap possessed the ability to remove dirt from many surfaces.
+Its properties consisted namely of animal fats mixed with wood ash and when dissolved into water this amazing crude soap was able to remove dirt from many surfaces.

 Evidence suggests that the Babylonians first used soap not as a bathing or personal cleanliness aid, but rather as a cleaner for wool and cotton used in the production of textiles and the treatment of skin afflictions.